Lionel21/data-analyst-absenteeism/README.md

 The company shows some absenteeism from its employees.
 With the data provided, the purpose is to split the reasons for absence into multiply variables and reorganize data.

+The main task is to predict absenteeism from work.

 ## Technologies Used

 - Python